A suggested ten-week rehearsal schedule for school musicals

 - One Sunday rehearsal.

-Have a meeting with those involved in the production.
+Have a meeting with those involved in the production a few weeks prior to the start of rehearsals.
 If it is at all possible, find yourself a:

 - musical director